farazahmadi/academic-hugo/content/project/RBCI/index.md

 ---
-title: Health and Wellness Segmentation on Ontario population for RBC Insurance
+title: Customer Segmentation on the Ontario population for RBC Insurance
 summary: Using data from CAMH and Environics Analytics to identify the segments who are facing a decline in mental health during COVID-19

 tags: